muratk3n/thirdwave/en/README.md

 ---

-\#disruptTheGrid

 Let's do this.
 The grid is inefficient as hell.
-De-electrification is needed.
+De-electrification!

+---

+\#disruptTheGrid

 "I'm most interested in seeing how Bloom Energy can potentially solve two problems at once with a new strategy.
 The company recently